 - Explain how deposit insurance and lender of last resort are two strategies to protect against bank runs

 A safe and stable national financial system is a critical concern of the Federal Reserve.
 The goal is not only to protect individuals’ savings, but to protect the integrity of the financial system itself.
 This esoteric task is usually behind the scenes, but came into view during the 2008–2009 financial crisis, when for a brief period of time, critical parts of the financial system failed and firms became unable to obtain financing for ordinary parts of their business.
 Imagine if suddenly you were unable to access the money in your bank accounts because your checks were not accepted for payment and your debit cards were declined.
-This gives an idea of what a failure of the payments/financial system is like.
+This gives an idea of a failure of the payments/financial system.

 Bank capital is the difference between a bank’s assets and its liabilities.
 In other words, it is a bank’s net worth.
 A bank must have positive net worth; otherwise it is insolvent or bankrupt, meaning it would not have enough assets to pay back its liabilities.
 Regulation requires that banks maintain a minimum net worth, usually expressed as a percent of their assets, to protect their depositors and other creditors.

-Several government agencies monitor the balance sheets of banks to make sure they have positive net worth and are not taking too high a level of risk.
+Several government agencies monitor banks' balance sheets to make sure they have positive net worth and are not taking too high a level of risk.
 Within the U.S. Department of the Treasury, the Office of the Comptroller of the Currency has a national staff of bank examiners who conduct on-site reviews of the 1,500 or so of the largest national banks.
 The bank examiners also review any foreign banks that have branches in the United States.
 The Office of the Comptroller of the Currency also monitors and regulates about 800 savings and loan institutions.

 For example, many observers have pointed out that Japan’s banks were in deep financial trouble through most of the 1990s; however, nothing substantial had been done about it by the early 2000s.
 A similar unwillingness to confront problems with struggling banks is visible across the rest of the world, in East Asia, Latin America, Eastern Europe, Russia, and elsewhere.

 Back in the nineteenth century and during the first few decades of the twentieth century (around and during the Great Depression), putting your money in a bank could be nerve-wracking.
 Imagine that the net worth of your bank became negative, so that the bank’s assets were not enough to cover its liabilities.
 In this situation, whoever withdrew their deposits first received all of their money, and those who did not rush to the bank quickly enough, lost their money.
-Depositors racing to the bank to withdraw their deposits, as shown in Figure 28.4 is called a bank run.
+We call depositors racing to the bank to withdraw their deposits, as Figure 28.4 shows a bank run.
 In the movie It’s a Wonderful Life, the bank manager, played by Jimmy Stewart, faces a mob of worried bank depositors who want to withdraw their money, but manages to allay their fears by allowing some of them to withdraw a portion of their deposits—using the money from his own pocket that was supposed to pay for his honeymoon.

 The risk of bank runs created instability in the banking system.
 Even a rumor that a bank might experience negative net worth could trigger a bank run and, in a bank run, even healthy banks could be destroyed.
 Because a bank loans out most of the money it receives, and because it keeps only limited reserves on hand, a bank run of any size would quickly drain any of the bank’s available cash.
 When the bank had no cash remaining, it only intensified the fears of remaining depositors that they could lose their money.
 Moreover, a bank run at one bank often triggered a chain reaction of runs on other banks.
 In the late nineteenth and early twentieth century, bank runs were typically not the original cause of a recession—but they could make a recession much worse.